LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/simple-rust-oracle.md

 ### 3.4.
 Create a .env file

 We will create a .env file in the root of our project.
-We will store our [Alchemy API key](https://www.alchemy.com/) in this file.
-We will load this file in our code with the dotenv crate.
+We will store our [Alchemy API key](https://www.alchemy.com/) in this file and load it with the dotenv crate.

 You can use [Infura](https://infura.io/) instead of Alchemy, just replace the Alchemy API key with your Infura API key.